-To be retained in The Honors Program, students must have a minimum 3.00 GPA in honors courses and maintain a cumulative GPA of 3.30 or higher.
+To be retained in the Honors Program, students must have a minimum 3.00 GPA in honors courses and maintain a cumulative GPA of 3.30 or higher.
 Students whose honors or cumulative GPA falls below the required minimum will be placed on probation status.
 Students whose GPA falls below the required minimum for two consecutive semesters will be dropped from the program.
-Students must meet minimum GPA requirements in order to graduate with Honors Program designation.
+Students must meet minimum GPA requirements and complete the Honors Senior Essay project (grade of B or above) in order to fulfill the requirements of the concentration and graduate with the Honors Program designation.